 These may include the following:

 - gentle exercises, for example, yoga or Tai Chi

 - breathing exercises and taking deep breaths when feeling overwhelmed

-As with other symptoms of MS, changes in mood can vary greatly.
-Some people may have an easier time coping while others do not.
+As with other symptoms of MS, changes in mood can vary greatly in how they affect individuals.

 Home and lifestyle remedies can help, as can learning as much as possible about MS and sharing this information with loved ones and colleagues.